Benefits of Stable Blood Sugar: How To Reap and Keep Them

 Refined carbohydrates break down very easily in your body.
 They’re already so close to glucose that you barely need to digest them.

-Refined carbs rush through the digestive process and go straight to your bloodstream.
-Sugar-rich blood circulates throughout your body and your cells can grab onto as much of it as they need.
+Refined carbohydrates rush through the digestive process and go straight to the bloodstream, where your cells can grab as much glucose as they need.

 However, high blood sugar can be a problem if it lasts too long.
-Your body knows that, so when it detects lots of glucose in your bloodstream, it releases insulin, a hormone that directs sugar out of your blood and into your cells, and brings your blood glucose back down within a normal range.
+When your body detects lots of glucose in your bloodstream, it releases insulin, a hormone that directs sugar out of your blood and into your cells to bring your blood glucose back down within a normal range.

-This process works great for smaller blood sugar spikes.
-You eat some slow-digesting carbs, your blood sugar rises, you release a bit of insulin, and your blood sugar falls back to normal.
+Usually, this process works great.
+Your blood sugar rises, you release a bit of insulin, and your blood sugar falls back to normal.

-You see this energy crash in research on blood sugar and diet:
+You can see this energy crash illustrated in research on blood sugar and diet:

-There was another interesting finding: brain scans found that when the men ate high-glycemic food, the reward centers of their brains lit up about an hour after the meal, right when the participants’ cravings kicked in.
+Another interesting finding in this study was that the brain scans of men who ate high-glycemic food showed the reward centers of their brains lit up about an hour after the meal, right when the participants’ cravings kicked in.

 If you’re trying to lose weight but food cravings keep sabotaging you, prioritize stabilizing blood sugar to reach your fitness goals.